-In 1945 the End of World War II was celebrated on Victory in Japan (VJ) Day.
+In 1945 the End of World War II was celebrated on Victory over Japan (VJ) Day.

-There was much joy and celebration around the world when on 15th August 1945 US President Harry S Truman declared the day as Victory in Japan Day, at a White House press conference.
+There was much joy and celebration around the world when on 15th August 1945 US President Harry S Truman declared the day as Victory over Japan Day, at a White House press conference.

 President Truman announced that the Japanese Government had agreed to comply in full with the Potsdam Declaration demanding the unconditional surrender of Japan.